 In 2007, Gordon became Britain’s youngest men's singles National Champion.
 A part of Great Britain’s winning junior team at the 2007 World Team Cup, in 2015 he led Great Britain to a first ever senior men’s title at the World Team Cup.

-At London 2012, Gordon reached the semi-finals in the men's singles competition.
+He made his Paralympic debut at Beijing 2008, and at London 2012 he progressed to the semi-finals in the men's singles competition.
 He matched this achievement in the doubles, where he took to the courts at Eton Manor with team-mate Marc McCarroll.

-Gordon also enjoys wheelchair basketball and he previously represented Scotland as part of the under-25 team.
+Gordon also enjoys wheelchair basketball and has previously represented Scotland as part of the under-25 team.